How To Use Leverage In Long-Term Investing To Increase Returns

 What are the risks?

-• Liquidation – The most immediate risk to investing with credit is the fact that you can get liquidated.
-This happens when you have poor leverage risk management and your losses get out of control.
+Liquidation – The most immediate risk to investing with credit is the fact that you can get liquidated.
+This happens when your losses exceed the support provided by your margin in trading, leaving your position without enough collateral to stay open.
 A liquidated portfolio loses all funds and is left out at a shameful 0.
 You should do everything in your power to avoid this, including the use of a stop-loss.

 Benefits and drawbacks